4d/docs/website/translated_docs/es/settings/web.md

 -   **No Log File**: When this option is selected, 4D will not generate a log file of requests.

 -   **CLF (Common Log Format)**: When this option is selected, the log of requests is generated in CLF format.
-With the CLF format, each line of the file represents a request, such as:\ host rfc931 user [DD/MMM/YYYY:HH:MM:SS] "request" state length\ Each field is separated by a space and each line ends by the CR/LF sequence (character 13, character 10).
+With the CLF format, each line of the file represents a request, such as:\
+  host rfc931 user [DD/MMM/YYYY:HH:MM:SS] "request" state length\
+  Each field is separated by a space and each line ends by the CR/LF sequence (character 13, character 10).

     -   host: IP address of the client (ex.
 192.100.100.10)
     -   rfc931: information not generated by 4D, it's always - (a minus sign)
     -   user: user name as it is authenticated, or else it is - (a minus sign).
-If the user name contains spaces, they will be replaced by _ (an underscore).
+Si el nombre de usuario contiene espacios, se remplazan por _ (un guión bajo).
     -   DD: day, MMM: a 3-letter abbreviation for the month name (Jan, Feb,...), YYYY: year, HH: hour, MM: minutes, SS: seconds

-> The date and time are local to the server.
+> La fecha y hora son locales al servidor.

 -   request: request sent by the client (ex.
 GET /index.htm HTTP/1.0)
 -   state: reply given by the server.